 Undergraduate Cost And Financial Aid

-Families with students on scholarship pay an average of $11,500 annually toward the cost of a Harvard education.
-More than 65 percent of Harvard College students receive scholarship aid, and the average grant this year is $46,000.
+Families with students on scholarship pay an average of $12,000 annually toward the cost of a Harvard education.
+Fifty-five percent of Harvard College students receive need-based scholarship aid, and the average grant this year is more than $53,000.

-Harvard College launched a net price calculator into which applicants and their families can enter their financial data to estimate the net price they will be expected to pay for a year at Harvard.
-Please use the calculator to estimate the net cost of attendance.
+Harvard College offers an easy-to-use net price calculator into which applicants and their families can enter their financial data to estimate the net price they will be expected to pay for a year at Harvard.
+Use the calculator to get an estimate the net cost of attendance in less than 5 minutes.

 The title of University Professor was created in 1935 to honor individuals whose groundbreaking work crosses the boundaries of multiple disciplines, allowing them to pursue research at any of Harvard’s Schools.
 View the list of University Professors.